Rishi Kaushik

 Rishi Kaushik is an Indian actor who acts in serials most notably in Bengali language serials in West Bengal.
 He has appeared in the Star Jalsa soap operas Ekhane Aakash Neel, and Ishti Kutum, where he played the role of the male protagonist Archisman Mukherjee.
-Since 2020.
-He has acted in several television dramas of Bangladesh.
+Since 2020, he has acted in several television dramas of Bangladesh.

 Early life

-Rishi was born and grew up in an Assamese family in Tezpur, Assam.
+Rishi was born and brought up in an Assamese family in Tezpur, Assam.
 He graduated from Tezpur Academy and Guwahati University.
 He moved to Calcutta in 2002.
-His original name is Kamakhyakinkar Kaushik, while his pet name is Rishi.
+His original name is Kamakhyakinkar Kaushik, while his nickname is Rishi.